stylekit/stylekit.github.io/_posts/_temp/_2017-03-04-AppCode-first-impressions.md

 - jetbrains CLion has support for swift now.
 Meaning in theory you can code swift on a linux machine.
 If only there was a cross platform UI library 🤔 We could start coding apps on Linux machines, that worked for mac and linux.
 Which means we could buy really fast computers on the cheap for desktop development: 8-core CPU 64GB ram, 1GB SSD for less than 2k$.
 Add a 5K LG screen to that rig please.
 The future is bright.

 ## Cons: 🚫
-- It's Eclipse.
+- It feels like Eclipse.
 It's java.
 - No emoji support 🙁
 - TextExpander doesn't work, will try to find a solution for this!
 - XCode Tree-view collapses if you do something in AppCode.